gattsby/code_snippets/README.md

  -The keyword main is the method name.
 That is how Java recognizes the starting point of a program.
 For the methods you create, it can be a verb signifying the purpose of the method
 - The (String[] args), such as the parentheses (empty or not empty), is called the parameter list because this is where you provide some input or information to the method.
 You can also offer multiple inputs, which is why it is called a list.
 Every time you use a print statement, you are providing parameters to a method, System.out.println(parameters);.

+## May 3, 2025
+I watched a video about passing arguments to methods, and part of that was building a "superhero fighting project" type thing.
+So I'll upload that separately for viewing.